There's a story behind this venison stew recipe....

 Since going low carb and exploring the whole Paleo movement it made sense that wild game would at least be experimented with and tasted.
 So this year when I was given a big roast, 2 shoulder steaks, ground meat and stew meat I decided to try it.

-Not quite ready to face a steak I opted to use the stew beef and to cup up the steaks to make my very first venison stew recipe.
+Not quite ready to face a steak I opted to use the stew meat and to cup up the steaks to make my very first venison stew recipe.
 I did not know what the meat tasted like but I trusted my instincts and just grabbed ingredients I felt would be suitable.

 The meat is very dark and very lean and I worried that cooking it too long would dry it out.
 But instead, the stew was rich, moist and flavorful.
 You could serve this with mashed cauliflower for the low carbers or mashed potatoes for your friends who eat potatoes.

 Makes 12 servings, 1-1/2 cups each

 Net Carbs: 6.25g

 (65% Protein, 25% Fat, 9% Carbs, 2% Alcohol)

 5 lbs venison stewing meat, cut into 1-inch cubes

 4 tbsp bacon fat